-Cats should have approximately 8 fluid ounces or 240 ml of water per day.
-This is will come from your cat’s diet as well as drinking water.
+Cats should have approximately eight fluid ounces or 240 ml of water per day from food and drinking water.
 The kind of food your cat eats will determine how much additional water he will need to drink.

 For example, a cat raw and canned foods contain approximately 70% water, dry food is only 10% water.
-Therefore a cat fed canned food will obtain more water from his diet than a cat on dry food.
-The cat eating dry food will need to drink more water.
+Therefore a cat fed canned food will obtain more water from the diet than a cat on dry food.
+The cat who eats dry food will need to drink more water.
 Grams and ml are the same.
 So 200 grams of food would be the equivalent of 200 ml.

 |Daily food requirements||Water content||Additional water required|

 |Canned or raw food||200 g (100 g x two meals)||140 ml||100 ml|

 As you can see from the chart above, the cat on a canned or raw diet is getting more than half of his daily water requirements via his food, but the cat fed a dry diet needs to obtain almost all of his water by drinking.
 Not many cats will make up this shortfall by actually drinking water, and a common problem is that cats try to make up for this shortfall by conserving water, they do this by concentrating the urine.
 A knock on effect is that concentrated urine is the perfect environment for the formation of urinary crystals.